| BACKGROUND CHECK POLICY

 affected by the policy

+change?
 A9.
 USCIS has begun identifying cases affected by this

 policy modification in each field office and service